Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 One-Shot on Steroids are *versatile*: a OSoS key can be used to activate a layer alongside one or several modifier(s).

-One-Shot on Steroids are *customizable*: three optional behaviours can be activated (and possibly combined) to better suit your needs
+One-Shot on Steroids are *customizable*: three optional behaviours can be activated (and potentially combined) to better suit your needs.

 &nbsp;</br>
 ## Set up